 Leadership Richardson Program Details

 Over a nine-month period, September through May, Leadership Richardson participants meet in all-day sessions, one Friday a month.
 There is also a half day orientation at the beginning and a half day closing at the end of the program year.
 Class sessions are a mixture of information, problem solving and interactive studies.
-In addition to honing leadership skills and learning about the Richardson community, Leadership Richardson fosters friendships and a network of other leaders that last a lifetime.
+In addition to honing leadership skills and learning about the Richardson community, Leadership Richardson fosters friendships and a network of other leaders that lasts a lifetime.

 Applicants to Leadership Richardson should live and/or work in Richardson or the RISD, although exceptions can be made.
 Participants are selected by an anonymous admissions committee, and submitting an application does not guarantee selection for the class.